sger/RustBooks/README.md

 <img src="https://images-na.ssl-images-amazon.com/images/I/51L1ttVxCbL._SX404_BO1,204,203,200_.jpg" width="120px"/>

-This book will teach you to how to manage program performance on modern machines and build fast, memory-safe, and concurrent software in Rust.
+This book will teach you how to manage program performance on modern machines and build fast, memory-safe, and concurrent software in Rust.
 It starts with the fundamentals of Rust and discusses machine architecture concepts.
 You will be taken through ways to measure and improve the performance of Rust code systematically and how to write collections with confidence.
 You will learn about the Sync and Send traits applied to threads, and coordinate thread execution with locks, atomic primitives, data-parallelism, and more.

 The book will show you how to efficiently embed Rust in C++ code and explore the functionalities of various crates for multithreaded applications.
 It explores implementations in depth.
 You will know how a mutex works and build several yourself.
 You will master radically different approaches that exist in the ecosystem for structuring and managing high-scale systems.